AmarSaini2/SYSC3110-Project/README.md

 - The game ends when there are no more valid words to play, or if all players pass their turn in a row, and the player with the highest score wins.

 ## Known Issues
-- Player points are not being calculated correctly based on game rules.
-Currently each player will gain points for all words placed on the board even if they did not play it.
+- Player points are not being calculated correctly based on based on the premium squares and blank tiles.
+This will be fixed in the next iteration.
 - Clicking on a board tile outside the horizontal or vertical alignment of the word being placed still allows placement, which should be restricted.
 - The end-of-game logic is still being worked on and only currently checks for if players have remaining valid words  to play or if all players have consecutively passed their turns for the game to end.
-- The game does not utilize blank tiles or premium squares yet.
-- Resetting the rack works, but previous letter might remain on the rack when playing.
+- The AI player plays based on a basic strategy of selecting the highest scoring move.
+More detailed AI logic will be explored and possibly implemented in the next iteration.

 ## Roadmap
-- Next Iteration: Further improve error handling, ensuring that invalid word placements, incorrect tile selections and other errors can no longer occur without proper handling.
-- Additional Features: Implementing the use of blank tiles, premium squares onto the game board which will affect player scoring and implementing AI players with basic logic for a user to play against.
+- Next Iteration: Correct the scoring algorithm, especially for premium squares and blank tiles.
+Enhance the AI logic to consider more complex strategies.
+Implement an undo/redo system that supports multipple levels.
+Adding features like Save/Load to the game using Java Serialisation.
+- Additional Features: Allow customization of the Scrabble board, including alternate placements of premium squares (e.g., Double Word, Triple Word) on a user-defined layout.

 ## Authors
 - **Amar Saini:** Responsible for Game Logic integration into GUI